hove-io/navitia/documentation/navitia.io/source/integration.rst

 ===================== =========================== ==============================================
 Field                 Type                        Description
 ===================== =========================== ==============================================
-display_informations  :ref:`display_informations` Usefull information about the route to display Table                 table_                      The schedule table
+display_informations  `display_informations`_     Usefull information about the route to display Table                 table_                      The schedule table
 ===================== =========================== ==============================================